Additional Medicare Tax

 - Self-employment income

 Your employer will begin withholding the additional Medicare tax once your wages reach a certain amount.
 Your filing status isn’t important for this.
 Withholding starts when your wages and other compensation are more than $200,000 for the year.
-This is true even if you won’t be liable for the additional Medicare tax.
+This is true even if you won’t be liable for the additional Medicare tax when you file your return.

-Ex: You earn $225,000 and are married filing jointly.
+You earn $225,000 and are married filing jointly.
 Your spouse earns $10,000.
-Since your joint earned income ($235,000) isn’t more than $250,000, you won’t owe the tax.
+Since your joint earned income ($235,000) isn’t more than $250,000, you won’t owe Additional Medicare Tax.
 However, your employer will still withhold the tax from your paycheck on wages over $200,000.
-Any tax withheld from your paycheck that you’re not liable for will be applied against your taxes on your income return.
+Any tax withheld from your paycheck that you’re not liable for will be applied against your taxes on your income tax return.

-In some cases, your employer might not withhold any of the additional Medicare tax.
+If you earn $200,000 or less, your employer will not withhold any of the additional Medicare tax.
 This could happen even if you’re liable for the tax.